PBL-Pick-By-Light/ES-ESP32-firmware/README.md

 ### Flashing the firmware

-* Load the project in Visual Studio Code
+* Load the "Firmware" folder in Visual Studio Code
 <img src="Instructions/OpenProject.png" width="700" height="250"/>

 * To build with PlatformIO you can use strg+alt+B (to check if everything is correct)